jergason/blorg/_posts/2019-07-16-deconstruct-conf-2019-recap.md

 ### Research and History

  One of my favorite things about Deconstruct is how much value the talks place on history and the past.
 Computing has a long and rich history of great ideas and valuable experience.
 That often gets lost in the rush towards the new hotness of the day.
 Several of the talks focused on or featured research - [Hillel Wayne](https://twitter.com/hillelogram) talked about his journey through primary sources to try to answer the question "Why do we ask people to reverse linked lists in interviews?".
-[Erica Gomez](https://twitter.com/ericalgomez)'s talk (more later) dove deeply in to aviation, regulation, and software history.
+[Erica Gomez](https://twitter.com/ericalgomez)'s talk dove deeply in to aviation, regulation, and software history.
 Dan's talk featured both academic research on filesystems and disks, and his own personal research verifying results.
 [Kyle Kingsbury](https://twitter.com/aphyr/) shared new findings from Jepsen, his project on verifying correctness in distributed systems.
+[Dan Abramov](https://twitter.com/dan_abramov)'s talk was partially about the history of best practices, and examining the consequences of emphasizing Don't Repeat Yourself without looking at the damage it might cause.

 Deconstruct is one of my favorite conferences and this year lived up to my expectations.
 It featured kind people, a relaxed atmosphere and thought-provoking talks.
-I'll be back for sure.
+I'm excited to go back.